dreamgrove/dreamgrove/content/balance/Compendium.md

 ### New builds

-As discussed in the previous section we now have a lot of talents that were previously ignored and are now far above any previous talents.
-Since most of those talents are good in both single target and AoE we are currently looking to be using the same spec tree for most situations which looks like this:
+As discussed in the previous section we now have a lot of talents that were previously ignored and are now strong enough to be picked in all situations.
+Due to this we are currently looking to be using the same spec tree for most situations which looks like this:
 [AoE Talents](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAFASSkEkEgkEJRKQLRSSSUSCJHIEaJlIERDgCNAA?bgcolor=000000)
 When we don't need Starfall we can talent it away to gain Nature's Balance and Warrior of Elune which is slightly outperforming Treants:
 [ST Talents](https://mimiron.raidbots.com/simbot/render/talents/BYGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAFASSkEkEgkEJRKQLRSkElENJHIEaJlkQENAK0AA?bgcolor=000000)

 Wild Mushrooms+Fungal Growth are hard to argue for since you have to give up a very large amount of sustained damage for the burst they give.
-Nonetheless if all an encounter requires is AoE burst damage they still exist and would be used but the chances of that happening are low.
+Nonetheless if all an encounter requires is AoE burst damage, they still exist and would be used but the chances of that happening are low.

 Rattle the Stars is getting an indirect buff because our spender casts are now more spread out than before which naturally benefits Rattle uptime.
-Starweaver and Rattle are now more or less on par to up to 4 targets so it will more or less depend on preference for most encounters what is played.
+Starweaver is still stronger on 2 targets and whenever you want to do efficient priority damage.

 A side of effect of no longer using Stellar Flare, Wild Mushrooms and the less of the current 4pc means that the spec becomes far easier to play for better or worse.
 AoE is simply putting up dots and then spamming Starfire until you can press Starfall.

-Umbral Embrace is simply not strong enough compared to another point in Astral Smolder but the dps difference between those picks are more or less irrelevant.
+Umbral Embrace is simply not strong enough compared to another point in Astral Smolder but the dps difference between those picks is more or less irrelevant.
 Another result of this is that Sundered Firmament has fallen out of favor since you would need to waste another point in the middle tree and it's not longer better than our capstones.
 Umbral Intensity is a dead talent with the Starfire damage nerfs and Lunar Shrapnel, Astral Communion, Light of the Sun and Stellar Innervation stay dead.

 ### Will we go into Solar Eclipse on single target?